AmiraliBakhshandeh/AmiraliBakhshandeh/README.md

 - 👋 Hi, I’m Amirali Bakhshandeh
 - 👀 I’m interested in Programming,Musical InstrInstruments 🎶 , And On Basketball🏀
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me im in your hearts ❤️